A massive thanks to The North Face for providing the kit to get us up and back in comfort – shop their full range here.

 An uncertain start

-The first Western explorers didn't arrive in these remote areas of PNG until the late 1930's.
-Following a sparse German settlement before the war, the only geological survey to have ever been conducted in the area was way back in 1975.
+The first Western explorers didn’t arrive in these remote areas of PNG until the late 1930s.
+Following a sparse German settlement before the subsequent world war, the only geological survey to have ever been conducted in the area was way back in 1975.

-It was that same survey that identified the mountain we had set out to climb.
+It was that same survey that identified the mountain we had set out to climb in 2018.
 It was called Mount Kabangama and it supposedly stood at 4104 metres above sea level, buried somewhere within layers and layers of jagged ridgelines and jungle that had kept it a secret from even its nearest local villagers.

 That was until we arrived at that last village on the trail, Andkap.
 They knew we were coming, thanks to a scouting trip by the lead guides a few months earlier.
 It wasn’t until that very moment we promptly realised that something had been gravely lost in translation.